The Fourth of July is one of the most dangerous times of the year for pets, having the highest number of missing pet reports than any other.

 1. Keep your pets indoors.
 Even if your dogs are used to going places with you there are very few who are comfortable with fireworks.
 If you have a fenced backyard, it is best not to let pets out unsupervised in case they jump the fence or injure themselved when frightened.
 Outdoor cats should be brought inside and put somewhere comfortable.
 If you cannot bring them in the house, consider housing them in the garage for the night.

 2. Create a safe haven for your pets.
 An interior room with no windows is ideal, since it will help to muffle the sound of fireworks and prevent your pets from injuring themselves trying to escape.
 Make sure there are no areas your pet can squeeze into if frightened.
 If your dog is crate trained consider leaving them in their crate while fireworks are going on.

 5. Consider a Thundershirt.
-A Thundershirt a security shirt that applies gentle pressure to help soothe your dog.
+A Thundershirt is a security shirt that applies gentle pressure to help soothe your dog.
 It was originally designed to help dogs with thunderstorm anxiety, but works very well for fireworks too.
 Your dog must be trained to wear it in order for it to work effectively.
-They do make thundershirts for cats, but we have not had any real experience with them.
-We've tried it on KP... she just fell over and wouldn't move.
+They do make Thundershirts for cats, but we have not had any real experience with them.
+We've tried one on KP... she just fell over and wouldn't move.
 I didn't get the feeling it was because it made her super calm.

 6. Sometimes anxiety is severe enough that you may consider using calming treats or medications.
 There is no way that we can make a blanket statement that all calming treats are safe or effective, but if you would like to know about a specific product you can call and speak with one of our doctors anytime.
-You can take a picture, or bring up the product so that the doctors can look over the listed ingredients.
+You can take a picture or bring the product to the clinic so that the doctors can look over the listed ingredients.
 There are also some medications that may be appropriate for your pets if they get severely anxious or are at risk for harming themselves.
 This should be discussed with one of our doctors, taking into account your pet's medical history.